anthonysecco/minuet-firmware/README.md

 Some files contain collections of packages when one package just isn't enough.

-### Advanced configuration: using `minuet.yaml` as a package
+### Development configuration: using `minuet.yaml` as a package

 Instead of copying and editing `minuet.yaml` as a template for your configuration, you can include `minuet.yaml` unmodified as a package and layer your changes on top.
-This method makes upgrades easier and it can be useful for firmware development.
+This method has some limitations but it can be useful for firmware development.

 Create an empty YAML file with a name of your choice, such as `my_minuet.yaml`.

 Add the following contents to the file to get started.
 Change this example to your liking.
 Your declarations override those in the base template.
 Use the [`!remove`]((https://esphome.io/components/packages/)) directive to remove sections in the base template that you don't need.

+> [!NOTE]
+> The development configuration method cannot modify substitution variables that are baked into `minuet.yaml`; you'll have to use the standard configuration method or modify `minuet.yaml` for some use-cases.

 <details>
 <summary>Example my_minuet.yaml</summary>